Nicotine salt: Level and rate of delivery

 A free-base nicotine solution with an acid reduces the pH, which makes it possible to provide higher levels of nicotine without irritating the throat.
 Nicotine salts are thought to amplify the level and rate of nicotine delivery to the user.
 The speed of nicotine salts uptake into the body with the use of electronic cigarettes is close to the speed of nicotine uptake from traditional cigarettes.
 Traditional cigarettes provide high levels of nicotine, but with the taste of tobacco and paper smoke which many may find undesirable.
 Pod mods, however, can provide high levels of nicotine without the negative smoking experience.

 Nicotine salts are less harsh and less bitter and as a consequence e-liquids that contain nicotine salts are more tolerable even with high nicotine concentrations.
 Nicotine salts in aerosol form do not generally generate the sensation of irritation in the chest and lungs that regular cigarettes do.
 Protonated nicotine salt is easier for less experienced users to inhale.
 This smoother experience of nicotine delivery into the body makes nicotine salts popular amongst those new to vaping e-liquids and those seeking a nicotine replacement therapy that is more commensurate to smoking traditional cigarettes.

 As of 2023, many manufacturers in the United Kingdom have been observed to have shifted to nicotine salt-only disposable pods, after previously offering a majority of products in conventional liquids containing freebase nicotine.
 This is widely seen as being due to nicotine salt's more addictive nature.
 Nicotine salts' more addictive nature has also seen an increase in the uptake of vaping by children.

+In 2024, concerns for the use of acidic additives to form nicotine salts were also expressed after a clinical study concluded that the nicotine intake from salt-based nicotine was significantly higher.